 Intel has been slowly but surely making progress with their CPU launches, trying to catch the quick rise of AMD and their recent Ryzen 5000 processors.
 To support Intel’s latest release – the Rocket Lake CPUs, we see the new Z590 chipset coming into play.
 These new motherboards promise native PCIe 4.0 support with the 11th-gen processors, USB 3.2 Gen2x2 support, and upgraded power delivery.

-With further ado, let’s take a look at the best motherboards for 11th gen Intel CPUs
+Without further ado, let’s take a look at the best motherboards for 11th gen Intel CPUs

 Best Intel 11th Gen Motherboard: First Look